peleduri/snapshotalyzer-3000/README.md

 # snapshotalyzer-3000
-Demo project to manage AWS EC2 instance snapshots
+Demo project to manage AWS EC2 instance snapshots,

 Part of Python for Beginners by A cloud guru

 ## About